Federal Reserve Board East Building

-The United States Public Health Service Building, also known as the Federal Reserve Board - East Building and formerly the Department of the Interior - South Building, is a historic government office building.
-It is located at 1951 Constitution Avenue, Northwest, Washington, D.C., adjacent to the Eccles Building.
+The Federal Reserve Board East Building, historically known as the U.S. Public Health Service Building after its initial tenant, is a historic government office building.
+It is located at 1951 Constitution Avenue Northwest, Washington, D.C., adjacent to the Federal Reserve Board's Eccles Building.

-It was the headquarters of the U.S. Public Health Service during 1933–1942 and 1946–1947; at other times it was the headquarters of the Combined Chiefs of Staff, Atomic Energy Commission, and National Science Foundation.
-From 1965 until 2018, it was used by the Department of the Interior, most prominently as the headquarters of the Bureau of Indian Affairs and Office of Surface Mining.
+It was the headquarters of the U.S. Public Health Service during 1933–1942 and 1946–1947.
+During the intervening and following periods it was the headquarters of the Combined Chiefs of Staff, Atomic Energy Commission, and National Science Foundation.
+From 1965 until 2018, it was used by the Department of the Interior, most prominently as the headquarters of the Bureau of Indian Affairs and Office of Surface Mining, during which time it was known as the Department of the Interior South Building.
 In 2018, it was transferred to the Federal Reserve Board of Governors.

 History

 Early history

 The site was previously home to a YWCA.

-It was designed by Jules Henri de Sibour, for the Public Health Service in 1931.
+The building was designed by Jules Henri de Sibour, for the Public Health Service in 1931.
 The Public Health service occupied it in May 1933, moving its headquarters from the Butler Building.

 During World War II, the building was occupied by the Combined Chiefs of Staff.
 The Public Health Service vacated the building in February 1942, moving to a temporary building at the National Institutes of Health campus.
 The building was renamed to the Combined Chiefs of Staff Building on January 30, 1942.
 It was the site of the planning for the Manhattan Project.
 The Public Health Service then briefly reoccupied the building from January 1946 to March 1947, after which its headquarters moved to the Federal Security Building and the Federal Security Building South.

 The Atomic Energy Commission occupied the site from its creation in 1947 until its relocation to Germantown, Maryland in 1958.
 From August 1958 until April 1965, it was the headquarters of the National Science Foundation.

 Department of the Interior

 The Bureau of Indian Affairs began using the building in April 1965, and Office of Surface Mining joined them in 1977.
-The building has since been used by several offices and bureaus of the Department of the Interior which is headquartered next door.
+The building has since been used by several offices and bureaus of the Department of the Interior, which is headquartered next door in the Main Interior Building.

 On November 3, 1972, a group of around 500 American Indians with the AIM took over the building, the culmination of their Trail of Broken Treaties walk.
 They intended to bring attention to American Indian issues, including their demands for renewed negotiation of treaties, enforcement of treaty rights and improvement in living standards.
 They occupied the Department of the Interior headquarters from November 3 to November 9, 1972.